 I know there's something good in store when I see the barber pole gleaming like a beacon through the dark afternoon.
 There are a few guys hanging around outside - talking on their phones, drinking coffee.
 I poke my head into the shop and see four barber-chairs, occupied.
 Six more guys are sitting in the tight space, waiting their turn.
 Sitting on chairs, the chairs on the hex-tiled floor.
 There's a chalkboard on the wall with many names - Zeke, Mike, Ted.

-I add my name to the list just before one of the barbers takes a towel and wipes the names from the middle column - names that had been crossed out, now all done, haircuts completed, and so the names wiped away by a young man wearing a leather smock - kind of Sweeney Todd, Tracy will comment.
+I add my name to the list just before one of the barbers takes a towel and wipes the names from the middle column - names that had been crossed out, now all done, haircuts completed, the names wiped away by a young man wearing a leather smock - kind of Sweeney Todd, Tracy will comment.
 But somehow testament to the seriousness with which they appear - at first glance - to take this endeavor they've embarked on.

 In the corner is a cabinet.
 On the cabinet is an RCA Victor radio tuned to a station playing something cool, something hillbilly.
 Inside the cabinet are pomades - the brand is called Cock Grease.
 There's a rooster on the tin, ok?
 A rooster.
-They've also got unbreakable combs for sale.
+They've also got unbreakable plastic combs for sale.

 And there, on the bottom shelf - two bottles of booze.
 Bulleit Bourbon and Maker's Mark.
 Just sitting there on a towel with three shot glasses lined up in front of them.